Buy Me A Coffee

 35mm f/1.4 Summilux-M Titanium - Variation 3.1

-• Technically, this lens belongs in “35mm f/1.4 Summilux-M - Variation 3” category.
-A small number of these lenses were produced in brass mount, titanium finish (catalog number 11860) to match the M6 Titanium263.
+Technically, this lens belongs in "35mm f/1.4 Summilux-M - Variation 3" category.

 35mm f/1.4 Summilux-M ASPH

-• The breakthrough was achieved by employing a tool made from a ceramic-like material, which has been diamond-turned multiple times, ground, and polished at specific points.
-Additionally, Leica Camera has developed a special technique for mounting these lenses.
+The breakthrough was achieved by employing a tool made from a ceramic-like material, which has been diamond-turned multiple times, ground, and polished at specific points190.
+Additionally, Leica Camera has developed a special technique for mounting these lenses190.
 This method allows the inevitable tolerances in the assembly of the entire lens system to balance each other out190.
+Some users say this lens is subject to focus shift340.

 35mm f/2 Summicron-M ASPH (version 5)